Purging data on a regular basis plays a critical role in CRM database maintenance.

 Increase Email Open Rates

-The open rates of your emails have an effect on the deliverability for your list as a whole.
-To maintain a positive email reputation you need to ensure that you are always working to improve open rates among your subscribers and customer lists.
+The open rates of your emails affect the deliverability for your list as a whole.
+To maintain a positive email reputation, you must always work to improve open rates among your subscribers and customer lists.

 Unengaged contacts are another ripe candidate for purging from your database.
 If a prospect hasn’t opened an email from your company in six months or even a year, does it really serve your company to continue emailing them?
 Likely not.